UKHomeOfficeForms/hof/README.md

 ### Usage

+By default, the session timeout is set to the redis session ttl.
+To bypass this and display the session timeout message before the redis session ttl the following evironment variables must be set:
+`CUSTOM_SESSION_EXPIRY` - e.g. `600`.
+Configure to expire before thte project's redis session ttl.
+`USE_CUSTOM_SESSION_TIMEOUT` -  `false` by default.
+When set to `true` the '/session-timeout' page can run before the session expires without triggering a `404` middleware error.

-To enable and customise the session timeout behavior, you need to set the component and translations in your project's `hof.settings.json` file:
+To enable and customise the session timeout behaviour, you need to set the component and translations in your project's `hof.settings.json` file:
 ```json
  "behaviours": [
     "hof/components/session-timeout-warning"